 If I have German citizenship, can I apply for Chinese citizenship?

 A child born in Germany holds German citizen status.
-Also, if a child’s parent’s original nationality is German, they are allowed to apply for dual citizenship.
+Also, if a child’s parent’s original nationality is German, they can apply for dual citizenship.
 A German citizen can lose their citizenship if they apply for another nationality.
-A foreigner can apply for Chinese citizen status while holding on to their original nationality.
-However, being a Chinese citizen, you cannot apply for other citizenship.
+Foreigners can apply for Chinese citizenship while holding on to their original nationality.
+However, you cannot apply for other citizenship as a Chinese citizen.

 Does the US allow multiple citizenship?